HL7/livd/src/pagecontent/general.md

                      <li> Or, consider a susceptibility test that has different IVD Test IDs based on the original specimen source.
 In this case, the LOINC [6932-8] Penicillin [Susceptibility] by Minimum inhibitory concentration (MIC), which is named for testing on the isolate, could be associated with multiple <b><i>IVD Test Results</i></b> for one IVD Instrument depending on the clinical context.
 For example, the break points are different for suspected meningitis versus blood infections and to date LOINC has only distinguished test codes by suspected source of infection for some antibiotic susceptibility codes.</li>
                  </ul>
              </li>
-             <li> The structure of the data definition supports this relationship through repeating LOINC data content across multiple <b><i>IVD Test Results</i></b>. </li>
         </ul>
      </li>
+     <li> The IVD Test Code Map enable these many to many mappings, also considering that there may not be a suggested LOINC code for a particular IVD Test Result, or clearly that not every LOINC code is related to an IVD Test Result.</li>
 </ul>

 ### LIVD Data Definitions
-#### Publication
+#### LIVD Publication
-This information establishes the version for the publication are expressed through the LIVD Catalog profile, including:
+This information establishes the version for the publication as expressed through the LIVD Catalog profile, including:

 * **_Publisher_** is the entity publishing the mapping information.
-* **_Publication Version ID_** is human-readable information provided by the vendor that can be used to differentiate LOINC publication versions.
+* **_Publication Version ID_** is human-readable information provided by the vendor that can be used to differentiate LIVD Publication versions.
 * **_LOINC Version ID_** is the version of LOINC that was used for the mapping.
 * The **_[LOINC License](https://loinc.org/license/)_** requires a statement of attribution and notice that LOINC content is copyrighted.
 * **_LOINCCopyright_** component holds the required attribution statement.
-* **_Localization_** is the language used for this publication.
+* **_Localization_** is the language used for this LIVD Publication.
 * **_Region_** is an optional vendor description for which geographic or administrative region this localization is valid, e.g.  de-CH (German (Switzerland)) is self-explanatory, but not en-CH (English (Switzerland)).

 #### Equipment